mr-lovalova/datapipeline/README.md

 typically include file paths, bucket prefixes, or credential references—the runtime feeds those arguments into the instantiated loader so it knows exactly which external data store to read.
-Contracts bind each canonical stream to a `source` alias (connecting back to the loader/parser pair), specify mapper entry points, record/stream rules, partitioning, and batch sizes.
-Dataset features reference those canonical stream IDs via `record_stream`, so the feature/sequence blocks always pull from a well-defined contract.
+Contracts bind each canonical stream to a `source` alias (connecting back to the loader/parser pair) and register a stream ID; they also specify mapper entry points, record/stream rules, partitioning, and batch sizes.
+Dataset features reference those canonical stream IDs via `record_stream`, so each feature config reuses the registered stream (and, by extension, the raw source) when you call `build_feature_pipeline()` (`src/datapipeline/pipeline/pipelines.py`).
 Finally, `postprocess.yaml` decorates the vector stream with additional filters/fills so serve/build outputs inherit the full set of policies.
 When you run the CLI, `bootstrap()` (`src/datapipeline/services/bootstrap/core.py`) loads each